pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 Binds a service to a workload to provide the information from a service resource to an application.

-|>**Note:**| For more information see [Tanzu Application Platform documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-consume-services.html#stk-bind).
+**Note** For more information see [Tanzu Application Platform documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-getting-started-consume-services.html#stk-bind).

 <details><summary>Example</summary>